-There is no more fundamental doctrine to the religion of Christ than God's plan of salvation, by which the alien sinner is forgiven of his sins through the blood of Christ.
-Even this doctrine is under assault by the liberals among us.
-We first heard these rumblings in modern times in the early 1960s when some began accusing that we (members of the church generally and Gospel preachers specifically) had emphasized "the plan" too much and "the Man [Christ]" not enough.
-Subsequently, various ones have ridiculed as "five-steppers" those who faithfully preach the Lord's saving plan that alien sinners must do the following:
+God's plan of salvation, by which the alien sinner is forgiven of his sins through the blood of Christ (could there be anything more fundamental to the religion of Christ?), is under attack by the liberals among us.
+We first heard these rumblings in modern times in the early 1960s when some began accusing that Gospel preachers had emphasized "the plan" too much and "the Man" [i.e., Christ] not enough.
+This has been followed by various ones through the years who have ridiculed as "five-steppers" those who preach that alien sinners must (1) hear the Gospel, (2) believe in Jesus as the Christ, (3) repent of their sins, (4) confess their faith in Christ before others, and (5) be baptized in order to receive the remission of sins.

-- 1. Hear the Gospel

-- 2. Believe in Jesus as the Christ

-- 3. Repent of their sins

-- 4. Confess their faith in Christ before others

-- 5. Be baptized in order to receive the remission of sins.

 In their zeal for change some have even tried to credit the fiery nineteenth-century evangelist, Walter Scott, rather than the Lord and His apostles, with this plan.
-We once heard a pulpit misfit preach that if Scott had had only four digits on his hand, we would have only four steps in "our plan!"
+I once heard a misfit preach that if Scott had possessed only four digits on his hand, we would have only four steps in our plan!

-Sectarians have preached a "grace only" plan since the sixteenth century, but now more and more brethren are preaching it.
+Sectarians have preached a "grace only" plan since the sixteenth century, but now an increasing number of brethren are preaching it.
 K.C.
 Moser began urging this change in the plan of salvation in his books as early as the 1930s.
-Glen Owen (at the time an elder, Highland Church of Christ, Abilene, Texas) once declared in a sermon, "Nobody has any right to preach anything other than the Gospel of pure grace.
-We are saved by grace plus nothing.
-You are saved by faith period.
-There is nothing you can do to be saved."
-Rubel Shelly has pontificated, "It is a scandalous and outrageous lie to teach that salvation arises from human activity.
-We do not contribute one whit to our salvation."
-Jim Hackney (preacher, Midtown Church of Christ, Fort Worth, Texas) wrote: "I spent too many years of my Christian life not knowing what grace was.
-The only thing I knew for sure was that 'we' didn't believe in it."
+Glen Owen (elder, Highland Church of Christ,

-Jimmy Allen, resurrecting David Lipscomb's nineteenth century error, wrote an entire book in 1991 to expound the thesis that the sinner does not need to understand the Scriptural purpose of baptism in order for it to be acceptable to God.
-Rubel Shelly enthusiastically endorsed the Allen book on its back cover.
+Abilene, Texas) and Jim Hackney (preacher, Midtown Church of Christ, Fort Worth, Texas) are examples of men who went on record a few years ago to say that salvation is "by grace, period."
+More recently (1992), Rubel Shelly has pontificated, "No effort that any sinner makes contributes one whit to his salvation."
+Jimmy Allen has written an entire book to expound the thesis that the sinner does not need to understand the Scriptural purpose of baptism in order for it to be acceptable to God.
 Does anyone doubt that the changers want to change our Lord's plan of salvation into one more to their liking and more attractive to the world?